Department of Health and Social Care

 At the end of the Programme Graduates will be able to:

-• Demonstrate systematic breadth and depth of knowledge and understanding of contemporary issues within Health and Social Care practice, considering professional and academic challenges, global perspectives and relevant ethical and values-based issues.
+• Demonstrate systematic breadth and depth of knowledge and understanding of contemporary issues within Health and Social Care practice, considering professional and academic challenges, global perspectives, and relevant ethical and values-based issues.

 • Exercise incisive critical analysis of relevant contextual issues whilst exploring the relationships between theory and practice in an everchanging Health and Social Care landscape.